centreon/centreon-archived/SECURITY_ACK.md

 Centreon is committed to the security of its product and services and is continuously improving policies, processes, and products to meet the highest standards.

 We acknowledge that Centreon users and security researchers following our Centreon Security Policy to report vulnerabilities are key to the success of this commitment.
-If you have reported first a confirmed vulnerability, we would like to recognize your contribution by listing your name or the name of your organization on this page.
+If you are the first to report a confirmed vulnerability, we would like to recognize your contribution by listing your name or the name of your organization on this page.
 You may obviously choose to remain anonymous.

 To report a security vulnerability, follow this link: [Security Policy](SECURITY.md).